Douglous-Sobei/proshop-ecommerce-production/README.md

 Contact

 If you have any questions or feedback, feel free to reach out to us at anyallu2@gmail.com and douglousmangoyi@gmail.com.
-We would be happy to assist you.
+We would be happy to assist you. for more information follow https://devcenter.heroku.com/articles/github-integration to view the deployment process

 Thank you for using the ProShop e-commerce web application!